lucacorbucci/BigDataAnalytics/README.md

 In the second box into our notebook we import the sample dataset, you can substitute the name "./sample_data_txt.txt" with the name of your file.

-Our Notebook is also available here: http://62.171.188.29:5010.
-The password to access the notebook on our server is "MalucsTeam"

 ## Streamlit

 We developed a simple web app using Streamlit to visualize our work.